gkorpal/gkorpal.github.io/_drafts/python-arithmetic-geometry.md

 |[SymPy](https://developer.fedoraproject.org/tech/languages/python/scipy.html) | `python3-sympy`|
 |[CyPARI2](https://github.com/sagemath/cypari2) | `python3-cypari2`|

 If you want GUI version of Python development environment then can get [IDLE](https://docs.python.org/3/library/idle.html) by installing the package `python3-idle`.
-Once you finish learning basics using the free ["Hands-on Python Tutorial" by Andrew N. Harrington](http://anh.cs.luc.edu/python/hands-on/3.1/) or the [tutorial available in the official documentation](https://docs.python.org/3/tutorial/), you are ready to start using Python for solving math problems.
+Once you finish learning basics using the free ["Hands-on Python Tutorial" by Andrew N. Harrington](http://anh.cs.luc.edu/python/hands-on/3.1/) or the [tutorial available in the official documentation](https://docs.python.org/3/tutorial/), you will be ready to start using Python for solving math problems.

 # SymPy